dummybob/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 ![](octopus-database-download-package.png)

 The Redgate - Create Database Release step is a little more interesting.
-What trips most people up is the Export Path.
-The export path is where the delta script will be exported to.
-This needs to be a directory outside of the Octopus Deploy Tentacle folder.
+What trips most people up is the **Export Path**.
+The export path is the location the delta script will be exported to.
+This must be a directory outside of the Octopus Deploy Tentacle folder.
 This is because the **Redgate - Deploy from Database Release** step needs access to that path and the Tentacle folder will be different for each step:

 ![](octopus-create-database-release-step.png)